rvesse/airline/docs/guide/practise/jdk.md

 ### Build

-Airline can be built with Java 11 or higher and our `pom.xml` contains appropriate profile customisations to enable this.
+Airline can be built with Java 11 or higher.
 Regardless of the version built the `pom.xml` will target Java 11 byte code.

-Airline may not build with very recent JDKs if there are any incompatibilities with our choice of Maven plugins.
+Airline may not build with very recent JDKs if there are any incompatibilities with our choice of Maven plugins and/or dependencies.
+Please report these issues via our GitHub so we can address them.

-**NB** - If you are trying to build older versions from source the relevant `pom.xml` customisations may not have existed at that time.

 ### Runtime